renovate-bot/gemini-cli-extensions-_-postgres/POSTGRESQL.md

  *   `POSTGRES_USER`: The username for authentication.
  *   `POSTGRES_PASSWORD`: The password for authentication.

-Instead of prompting the user for these values for specific tool calls, prompt the user to verify reuse a specific value.
+Instead of prompting the user for these values for specific tool calls, prompt the user to verify and reuse a specific value.
 Make sure to not use the environment variable name like `POSTGRES_HOST`, `${POSTGRES_HOST}`, or `$POSTGRES_HOST`.
 The value can be found by using command: `echo $POSTGRES_HOST`.

 ## Use Full Table Name Format "DATABASE_NAME.SCHEMA_NAME.TABLE_NAME"